kieranwhooley/Distributed-Microservice-Application/README.md

 The application is made up of the following components:

-• REST based microservices for US States and US State Capitals built with Spring Web and Spring JPA using in memory H2 Database
+• REST based microservices for US States and US State Capitals built with Spring Web and Spring JPA using in memory H2 Database <br />
-• Configuration management with Spring Cloud Config (File System backend)
+• Configuration management with Spring Cloud Config (File System backend) <br />
-• Service discovery with Spring Cloud Netflix Eureka
+• Service discovery with Spring Cloud Netflix Eureka <br />
-• API gateways with Spring Cloud Netflix Zuul
+• API gateways with Spring Cloud Netflix Zuul <br />
 • Distributed Tracing and Logging with Spring Cloud Sleuth and Zipkin